aayla-secura/mixnmatchttp/README.md

   * On python2 directory listing does not work, even if enabled (returns: 404). *Solution*: Wait for a fix soon...
 Or better yet, don't use python2 anymore!
   * Overriding a parent endpoint sometimes doesn't work for classes which inherit multiple classes. *Solution*: Wait for a fix...
   * Clearing of cache is not done safely in mutli-threaded context.
 You may experience issues under heavy load. *Solution*: Wait for a fix...
   * When running as a signle thread (default), the server sometimes hangs.
-It seems to be an issue whereby some browsers don't close the socket. *Solution*: Run the server in multi-thread mode (`-t` option).
+It seems to be an issue whereby some browsers don't close the socket. *Solution*: Run the server in multi-thread mode.
-  * Occasionally a `BrokenPipeError` is thrown.
-It happens with some browsers which close the socket abruptly. *Solution*: Just ignore it.

 # Coming soon